-42. (1) The Minister must do whatever is necessary to achieve the object of the Trust.
-(2) To this end, the Minister may, as trustee-(a) act on the advice of the Committee on Forest Access; (b) solicit and receive donations and sponsorships: (c) receive funds appropriated by Parliament; (d) contract; (e) use money in the Fund; (f) cooperate with any organ of State or person; (g) commission research; (h) provide environmental education; (i) provide information and other public services; (j) charge fees tor goods the Trust supplies and services it renders; and (k) delegate any of his or her powers and duties as trustee to a named official in the Department.
+- 42. (1) The Minister must do whatever is necessary to achieve the object of the Trust. - (2) The Minister may, as trustee- - '(a) act on the advice of the Committee on Forest Access; - (b) solicit and receive donations and sponsorships; - (c) receive funds appropriated by Parliament;

+- (d) contract;

+- (e) use money in the Fund;

+- (f) cooperate with any organ of State or person;

+- (g) commission research;

+- (h) provide environmental education;

+- (i) provide information and other public services; - (j) charge fees for goods the Trust supplies and services it renders; and - (k) delegate any of his or her powers and duties as trustee to a named official in the Department.